Skier and loop-the-loop with friction: Introduction

-Two classic homework exercises in an elementary mechanics course are the skier on a circular hill (Figure~\ref{fig.skier}) and the particle on a loop-the-loop track (Figure~\ref{fig.loop-the-loop}) \cite{mechanics_books}.
-Both problems illustrate nicely the use of conservation of energy (to find the speed as a function of height) followed by ${\bf F} = m{\bf a}$ (to find the normal force).
+Two classic homework exercises in an elementary mechanics course are the skier on a hemispherical hill (Fig.~\ref{fig.skier}) and the particle on a loop-the-loop track (Fig.~\ref{fig.loop-the-loop}).\cite{mechanics_books} Both problems illustrate nicely the use of conservation of energy (to find the speed as a function of height) followed by ${\bf F} = m{\bf a}$ (to find the normal force).

-Here we would like to consider what happens when the hill or track is endowed with a coefficient of kinetic friction $\mu$.
-Somewhat surprisingly, the exact differential equations turn out to be analytically solvable.
-This has been noted previously \cite{Franklin_80,Mania_02,Mungan_03,Hite_04,Prior_07,DeLange_08, Klobus_11,Nahin_15,Gonzalez-Cataldo_17,DelPino_18}, but it seems to us that our solution is simpler and more straightforward.
+It is interesting to consider what happens when the hill or track is endowed with a coefficient of kinetic friction $\mu$.
+Somewhat surprisingly, the exact differential equations turn out to be analytically solvable.\cite{Franklin_80,Mania_02,Mungan_03, Hite_04,Prior_07,DeLange_08,Klobus_11,Nahin_15,Gonzalez-Cataldo_17,DelPino_18} Our purpose here is to provide a unified treatment of the two problems, using only elementary methods that are easily accessible to undergraduates (e.g.\ linear first-order differential equations).
+Though most of our results have been obtained previously --- as we shall document in detail --- they are somewhat scattered in the literature.
+It may thus be of some modest value to have a complete elementary derivation collected in one place.

-The two problems give rise to very similar differential equations, which differ only by some sign changes.
+The skier and loop-the-loop problems give rise to very similar differential equations, which differ only by some sign changes.
 However, these sign changes lead to significant differences in the qualitative interpretation of the solutions.
-Since the skier problem turns out to be somewhat simpler, we treat it first and give a complete solution; in particular, we determine the exact ``phase diagram'' in the two-dimensional parameter plane (this appears to be new).
+Since the skier problem turns out to be somewhat simpler, we treat it first and give a complete solution; in particular, we determine the exact ``phase diagram'' in the two-dimensional parameter plane.
 For the loop-the-loop, we solve the differential equations only up to the first time (if any) that the particle halts or completes one cycle of the loop, so we obtain only a partial ``phase diagram''.
-We~expect that the full solution will be rather complicated, and we leave this problem to a reader who wishes to take up where we have left off.
+The full phase diagram will (as we explain later) contain an infinite sequence of bifurcations, and we leave its computation to a reader who wishes to take up where we have left off.